AltheaIX/FoMana/README.md

 An Website for small food business company.
 Easy to use and to install, all javascript components are using CDN for optimization.
 Fell free to edit for your own website, for Personal Use and Commercial Use.

+Note:
+Edit the security variable algorithm on the Backend/login.php with your own algorithm to make sure your site are safe.
+Change the upload directory on the Backend/upload.php with your own directory for product image.

 Build with HTML5, PHP (7.4.19), CSS Framework (UIKit, CDN) Javascript (Jquery, CDN), Pagination, CDN)), Mysql (5.7.33, PDO)